LGBT activist Esteban Paulón won a seat in Congress

 BUENOS AIRES, Argentina.
 “Thank you for your trust!
 Socialism will continue to defend the province and all the rights we won in the National Congress,” Esteban Paulón wrote Sunday night after learning the election results.

-Building legislation with your own voice
+Building legislation with its own voice

-"I've been a member of the Socialist Party for 30 years, and a candidacy is a possibility, both for holding an executive position (as I've held in the past) and for holding a legislative position.
-I believe I can contribute, through my activism and my vision, to a reality of greater justice and equality," he said.
+“I have been a member of the Socialist Party for 30 years, and running for office is a possibility for me, as is holding an executive position (as I have done before) or a legislative one.
+I believe that, through my activism and my vision, I can contribute to a more just and equal future,” he said.

 A place in Congress